-- 1. Decisions concerning administrative issues and the decisions referred to in Articles 7, 9, 11, 13, 15, 15a, 16, 18, 25, 28, 31, 31a, 32, 33, 41, 56a, 207 and 243 shall be taken by the General Court at the plenum in which all the Judges shall take part and have a vote, save as otherwise provided in these Rules.
-The Registrar shall be present, unless the General Court decides to the contrary and save in relation to the decisions referred to in Article 32. - 2.
+1. Decisions concerning administrative issues and the decisions referred to in Articles 7, 9, 11, 13, 15, 16, 18, 25, 28, 31 to 33, 41, 74 and 224 shall be taken by the General Court at the plenum in which all the Judges shall take part and have a vote, save as otherwise

+- provided in these Rules.
+The Registrar shall be present, unless the General Court decides to the contrary. - 2.
 If, after the plenum has been convened, it is found that the quorum referred to in the fourth paragraph of Article 17 of the Statute has not been attained, the President of the General Court shall adjourn the sitting until there is a quorum.

-Drawing-up of minutes
+Article 43 Drawing-up of minutes